Installation guide for Python Geospatial packages

 Before you start:

-You will need to install Anaconda This is a Python distribution used for data science, more information here.
+Before you create the Python virtual environment, you will need to install Anaconda.
+This is a distribution of Python used for data science, [more information here]((https://www.anaconda.com/download).

 If you are part of another government department and using a networked laptop, please approach your IT team for how to install Anaconda Suite.